mgao6767/frds/docs/measures/long_run_mes.md

 ### Estimating GARCH-DCC

 The above model is typically estimated by a two–step QML estimation procedure.
 More extensive details on this modeling approach and estimation are provided in [Engle (2009)](http://www.jstor.org/stable/j.ctt7sb6w).

+??? note "Note by Mingze"
+    Equation 4.33 in [Engle (2009)](http://www.jstor.org/stable/j.ctt7sb6w) shows that the log likelihood can be additively divided into two parts, one concerns the variance and the other concerns correlation.
+Therefore, we can solve for the variance and correlation parameters in two separate steps, hence "two-step" QML.

+Specifically, we first estimate a GJR-GARCH(1,1) for each firm (and market)'s log return series to obtain the conditional volatilities $\sigma$ and hence $\epsilon=r/\sigma$.
+In the second step, we use the estimated coefficients to estimate the DCC model for $\epsilon$ for each pair of firm returns and market returns.

+!!! note
+    Refer to [algorithms/dcc_garch](/algorithms/dcc_garch) for the estimation process.

+### Predicting LRMES

+**Appendix A. Simulation Algorithm for LRMES** in [Engle (2009)](http://www.jstor.org/stable/j.ctt7sb6w) describes the exact steps to construct LRMES forecasts.

 ## API